top of page

 Product Strategy

-From this research it was clear that there would be a benefit to adding a messaging feature into the TrainingPeaks app.
-I then identified 3 key features that would encourage adoption and use.
+This research revealed a clear benefit to adding a messaging feature to the TrainingPeaks app.
+I then identified three key features to encourage adoption and usage.

 Create the ability to save messages